demitri/cornish/README.md

 ## Examples

-The main documentation (in progress) will be the primary reference for this library.
-A few examples demonstrate its capabilities.
+A few examples demonstrate the library's capabilities.

 ```python